 You will need to organise your own travel to Lille.
 The main possibilities are

 - ferry to Dunkirk, Calais or Zeebrugge, or Channel Tunnel, and car to the hotel (right on the A1 autoroute)

 - air to Paris Charles de Gaulle, Paris Beauvais or Charleroi and hire car, minibus or train to Lille/hotel

 - Eurostar train from London to Lille (the most popular method in previous years)

-You can fly out on Friday 16 March (07:00) and back on Sunday 18 March (21:20) with EasyJet from Edinburgh to Paris Charles de Gaulle, though if you don't mind the extra time spent in France, the saving by taking the cheaper flights on the Thursday and Monday may well cancel out the extra hotel cost.
-There is not much difference in price with the Air France flights, which are currently similar to the higher EasyJet prices.
-There's no suitable EasyJet flight from Glasgow to CDG on Friday 16 March but there is an evening flight back to Glasgow on Sunday 18 March (21:15).
+You can fly out on Friday 15 March (07:00) and back on Sunday 17 March (21:20) with EasyJet from Edinburgh to Paris Charles de Gaulle.
+There is not much difference in price with the Air France flights (06:15 out Friday and 22:05 back Sunday).
+There's no suitable EasyJet flight from Glasgow to CDG on Friday 15 March but there is an evening flight back to Glasgow on Sunday 17 March (21:15).
 Air France don't have direct flights from Glasgow to Paris.

 You should be able to book Eurostar trains online from Friday 21 December but you may need to wait till the following week to book through trains from Scotland.
 You may be able to book separately for Scotland-London tickets on the Virgin Trains East Coast website from Friday 7 October, when they are likely to be at their cheapest.